 To add this feature, we will need additional information from you to verify your identity:

-- The last eight digits of your Visa, MasterCard, or Discover credit card; or
+- The last eight digits of your Visa®, Mastercard®, or Discover® credit card.

 - Information from a 1040 Schedule SE (self-employment) tax form.

-In the past, we told you Social Security would never ask for your credit card number or other financial information.
-We have changed our policy for this one service.
-Now, we may ask you for the last eight digits of your Visa, MasterCard, or Discover credit card or some other financial information.
-Once you give us this additional information, we will send you a letter in the mail in five to 10 business days.
+Now, we may ask you for the last eight digits of your Visa, Mastercard, or Discover credit card or some other financial information.
+Once you give us this additional information, we will send you a letter in the mail in 5 to 10 business days.
 You will need this letter to complete the voluntary process to add extra security.

 See my Social Security – Sign In Or Create An Account for more information.

 Watch our video, my Social Security - Creating Your Account.